ISSOtm/pandocs/src/Tile_Data.md

 taking 16 bytes, this area defines data for 384 tiles.
 In CGB Mode, this is doubled (768 tiles) because of the two VRAM banks.

-Each tile has 8x8 pixels and has a color depth of 4 colors/gray shades.
-Tiles can be displayed as part of the Background/Window maps, and/or as OBJ tiles (foreground sprites).
-Note that OBJs don't use color 0 - it's transparent instead.
+Each tile has 8x8 pixels and has a color depth of 4 colors.
+Tiles can be displayed as part of the [Background/Window tilemaps](<#VRAM Tile Maps>), and/or as [OBJ](<#Object Attribute Memory (OAM)>).
+Note that OBJs don't use color 0—it's transparent instead.

+## Tile IDs

+Tiles are always indexed using a 8-bit integer, but the addressing method may differ.
 There are three "blocks" of 128 tiles each:

 <table>